Luke Macfarlane: Music career

 Macfarlane was the lead singer and a songwriter for the band Fellow Nameless, which began in his 8th grade along with some of his classmates at Lester B. Pearson School for the Arts under the name of Slipnaught, a name they randomly chose from a dictionary because they did not have a name for the band when it came time to perform on stage.
 Fellow Nameless came from Slipnaught mainly because the band members hated the original name, and so, Fellow Nameless was born at London Central Secondary School.
 Fellow Nameless has produced one underground album, which was a half-studio, half-live CD album, and they recorded an additional ten songs that never got put out including three songs that were recorded for a development deal with Maverick Records.
 They played a showcase for Danny Strick A&R of Maverick Records and in the end got passed over.
 The once thought of as defunct London, Ontario based band, Fellow Nameless, later had two incarnations without Macfarlane as lead singer.
 The first incarnation came in the second quarter of 2004 with the creation of Van A Primer and a new singer, Matthew Pearn.
 Their most recent incarnation, as of March 2006, has three of the remaining band members under the new band name of Cancel Winter.

 Personal life

 Macfarlane came out as gay during an interview with The Globe and Mail on 15 April 2008.
+He has dated Prison Break actor Wentworth Miller.
 On 12 June 2018, Macfarlane was naturalized as an American citizen.

 Macfarlane plays the cello, and this skill was used in the Hallmark movie Chateau Christmas.
 He also plays the trumpet.

 On 4 June 2023, Macfarlane and his partner, alpine skier Hig Roberts, announced the birth of their first child.